hermangroup/docs/introduction/how-to-buy.rst

   https://www.livecoin.net

-  Livecoin offers fiat deposits in EUR, USD and RUB, and DASH trading pairs for BTC, USD and some other low volume cryptocurrencies.
+  Livecoin offers fiat deposits in EUR, USD and RUB, and HISTORIA trading pairs for BTC, USD and some other low volume cryptocurrencies.

 xBTCe